Cold weather paving in Idaho: how we do it and why it works

 Photograph of I-15 and the Northgate Interchange

-The Idaho Transportation Department (ITD) is beginning construction to widen Interstate 15 (I-15) to three lanes in each direction between the Northgate and Fort Hall interchanges to accommodate projected increases in traffic volumes.
+The Idaho Transportation Department is beginning construction to widen Interstate 15 to three lanes in each direction between the Northgate and Fort Hall interchanges to accommodate projected increases in traffic volumes.
 This Leading Idaho multi-year project includes widening I-15, constructing a median barrier to separate opposing lanes of traffic and reconstructing bridge structures, including overpasses and underpasses, to accommodate the additional lanes.

 Motorists can expect to see traffic control devices in the project area as early as Monday morning.
 Work has been phased to maintain two lanes of traffic in each direction during the day for most of the project.
 However, motorists should be aware some nighttime work will require single-lane closures.